Scientist, Innovator, and Advocate for Humanizing Healthcare

 What is the first memory you have of feeling moved by poetry?

 I first encountered poetry in school, but it became much more meaningful after I married my husband, who is Dutch.
-In the Netherlands, poetry is woven into everyday life.
+In the Netherlands, poetry is a big part of everyday life, and people write poetry all the time.
 On St. Nicholas Day, for example, you exchange gifts – but first, you receive a poem, written as if from St. Nicholas himself.
-That tradition helped me see poetry as something personal.
+I have always been moved by Dutch poetry, and that tradition helped me see poetry as something very personal.

-But the moment poetry truly moved me through The Good Listening Project was the very first poem Jenny shared with us at my first board meeting.
-This poem happened to be written for a person from the Philippines, and I just broke down in tears – and even now thinking about it I’m in tears.
-It spoke so deeply to experiences and stories I am familiar with – it spoke to my own family’s history.
+But the moment I was truly moved by a poem through The Good Listening Project was the very first poem Jenny shared with us at my first board meeting.
+This poem happened to be written for a person from the Philippines, and I was just bawling, crying – and even now thinking about it I’m in tears.
+It spoke to experiences and stories I am familiar with, and I felt like it spoke to my own family’s history.
 It showed me the incredible power of poetry to hit straight to the heart.

 I think about how unique this medium is.
 At some point, I hope we can create projects with poems specific to breast, prostate, or bladder cancer – so patients and families can feel seen in a new way.